How to Stop AI From Being a Yes Man With an LLM Council

 The Brief Does Most Of The Work

 The brief matters more than the role names.
-If the brief is vague, 5 subagents just give you 5 flavors of fog.
+If the brief is vague, 5 lenses just give you 5 flavors of fog.
 Very well formatted fog.

 Use something like this: